 If you think the PRC licensure exam is easy, keep it to yourself for the time being.
 Be humble until when the list of passers is out and your name is included in the list.
 Then that is the time to brag about it (with a grin smile) hahaha.
 After all, you are the one who did all the hard work to make it happen.

 If you passed the board exam, here are the steps to register for oathtaking.
 At this point, all I can say is congratulations on a job well done.

 If somehow you didn’t make it on your first take, don’t be discouraged.
 After six months re-take the exam.
 Never quit, study harder, and also pray harder.
 Allow me to share this quote with you:

 “There are no failures, only quitters. – Russell Simmons”

 This is how I passed the board exam

 How about you?
-Can you share how you were able to pass the board exam.
+Can you share how you were able to pass the board exam?
 If you are planning to take the exam, can you share your preparations?
-If you think this post would help your friends pass the exam, please share this to them.
+If you think this post would help your friends pass the exam, please share this with them.